 “We also believe that we have the spent shell casing from the bullet that was fired from the gun,” Mendoza reportedly added.

-In December, the Santa Fe County sheriff’s office issued a search warrant for Baldwin’s phone, but as of January 13, 2022, the actor has yet to turn it over.
-In an Instagram message, Baldwin stated that he wants to comply with the investigation, but “this is a process where one state makes a request of another state.”
+In December, the Santa Fe County sheriff’s office issued a search warrant for Baldwin’s phone, which the actor finally turned over on January 14.
+In an Instagram message explaining the delay, Baldwin stated that he wants to comply with the investigation, but “this is a process where one state makes a request of another state.”
 The actor is reportedly living in New York, where the Suffolk County sheriff’s office has to enact the warrant should it hold up in this other state.
 “Any suggestion that I am not complying with the requests, or orders, or demands, or search warrants for my phone, that’s bullshit.
 That’s a lie,” he said, adding that he will “one thousand percent” comply once everything is sorted out between the states.

 As a rule, live ammunition isn’t used on movie sets.

 Although props departments typically use real guns on movie sets — models, cap guns, and nonfunctional firearms may also be options — as a rule, they do not use live ammunition.
 The New York Times reports that investigators removed around 500 rounds from Rust’s set, but usually, production uses blanks to re-create the effect of firing a gun, sometimes with added powder to amp up the effect of the blast onscreen.
 But blanks can do damage, too — particularly when fired at closed range.
 Production teams usually set strict rules around the use of prop firearms, but accidents happen nonetheless: Bruce Lee’s son, Brandon Bruce Lee, died while filming The Crow in 1993 after a bullet stuck in a prop gun’s barrel discharged along with a blank.
 And in 1984, actor Jon-Erik Hexum fractured his skull playing Russian roulette with a blank, dying days later.